tomduck/pandoc-eqnos/README.md

 #### Tagged Equations ####

-You may optionally override the equation number by placing a tag in the attributes block as follows:
+You may optionally override the equation number by placing a tag in an equation's attributes block as follows:

     $$ y = mx + b $$ {#eq:id tag="B.1"}